2007 AFL Grand Final: Match summary

 Geelong excelled in its defence—which had been the best in the competition all season—keeping the Power to their lowest score of the year.
 The backlines, led by Matthew Scarlett at full-back, repeatedly turned defence into attack, rushing the ball forward to support the forward line, as evidenced by Scarlett's tally of 29 disposals (tied with Corey Enright for Geelong's most disposals), rare for a team, especially a team who had won by a 100-point-plus margin.
 Half-forwards Paul Chapman and Steve Johnson kicked four goals each and set up numerous others.
 Johnson was awarded the Norm Smith Medal for his best-on-ground performance in the grand final after the Cats’ triumph.
 Chapman's day included a high mark over Port Adelaide captain Warren Tredrea during the third quarter.
 Key forwards Cameron Mooney (five goals) and Nathan Ablett (three) also performed strongly.
 Power player Domenic Cassisi performed reasonably well against Geelong star Gary Ablett, Jr.; however, Geelong were still able to dominate the midfield, with Joel Corey, James Kelly, and Cameron Ling all making solid contributions, while Brad Ottens and Steven King both performing strongly in the ruck.

 The match ended with Geelong winning by the score of 24.19 (163) to 6.8 (44), recording the greatest winning margin in AFL grand final history, 119 points.
-This broke the previous record of 96 points set by Hawthorn against Melbourne in the 1988 VFL Grand Final; it was also, at the time, Port Adelaide's heaviest defeat in an AFL match (this record was surpassed twice in two consecutive weeks in 2011, culminating in a 165-point loss to Hawthorn).
-Geelong's 417 disposals was a new grand final record, while Port Adelaide became the only finals side in history to have more handballs than kicks.
+This broke the previous record of 96 points set by Hawthorn against Melbourne in the 1988 VFL Grand Final; it was also, at the time, Port Adelaide's heaviest defeat in an AFL match (this record was surpassed in 2011).
+Geelong's 417 disposals was a new grand final record, while Port Adelaide became the first finals side in history to have more handballs than kicks.

 Aftermath

 The Cats’ win ended a 44-year premiership drought for the club.
 Their last flag had come in 1963, and since then the club had lost five grand finals.
 It was the first premiership won by a team from Victoria since Essendon’s 2000 victory.
-It was the start of a period of sustained dominance by Geelong, which saw it win three premierships from four grand finals over a five-year period from 2007–2011.
+It was the start of a period of sustained dominance by Geelong, which saw it win three premierships from four grand finals over a five-year period from 2007 to 2011.

 As of the conclusion of the 2025 season, this remains the last grand final appearance for Port Adelaide.
-The success of the 2007 season proved an aberration, as the club's rise from 12th to 2nd on the ladder in 2007 was followed by a drop to 13th in 2008.
+The success of the 2007 season proved an aberration, as the club's rise from 12th to 2nd on the ladder in 2007 was followed by a drop to 13th in 2008, with Port Adelaide not qualifying for another finals series until 2013.

 Because the 44-year drought had been broken, celebrations in the homes, pubs, nightclubs, and streets of Geelong continued throughout the night and into the next day.
 The day after the grand final, around 30,000 fans turned out to welcome the team back to their home ground at Kardinia Park.